 Mr J. O. Ede (Idoma North): On a point of order, what hon.
-Members want is the constant convening of the meeting of Parliament and not our coming here at a certain time to stay for a very long time and go without coming back to continue the business.
+Members want is the constant convening of the meeting of Partime to stay for a very long time and go without coming back to continue the business.
 We want the meeting of the House to be convened more often.